 We are pleased that you’re considering Keene State College!
 With more than 40 academic areas of study to choose from, 85+ student-run organizations to join, and many student research, volunteer, and internships opportunities, you’ll thrive and earn a high-quality education here.

-SAT and ACT scores aren’t needed to be considered for acceptance unless you are pursuing a nursing degree or applying for the honors program.
+SAT and ACT scores aren’t needed to be considered for acceptance.
 The sooner we receive your application and all supporting documents, the sooner you’ll get a decision, which allows you to narrow down your college choices and begin the financial aid process earlier.
 You’re in the right place!

 Whether you’re a first-year college student, or you are transferring to Keene State, we’re here to help make each step of becoming an Owl as easy as possible.

 Step-by-Step Guide to Becoming an Owl for First-Year Students and Transfer Students